 - Being unfamiliar with all the newest trends or products(software, blogs, social media platforms, etc.)

-One final reminder: like all interview questions, try to tailor your answers to fit whatever company you are applying to.
-If you are applying to IBM as a software developer, inattention to details is not something you should say.
-Likewise, the story should be one that relates to the industry of the company you are applying to, if you can.
+Finally, like all interview questions, try to tailor your answers to fit whatever company you are applying to.
+For example, if you are applying to IBM as a software developer, inattention to details is not something you should say.
+Likewise, the story should be one that relates to the industry of the company you are applying to if you can.

 Good luck and feel free to visit our other blogs for more great interview tips!